+During the period before sampling, the nozzle can be pointed downstream.
 Clean the portholes prior to the test run to minimize the chance of contamination.
-To begin sampling, verify that the filter and probe heating systems are up to temperature, remove the nozzle cap, and verify that the Pitot tube and probe are properly positioned.
+To begin sampling, remove the nozzle cap and verify that the Pitot tube and probe extension are properly positioned.

-During the period before sampling the nozzle can be pointed downstream.
-Position the nozzle at the first traverse point and rotate the nozzle until the tip is pointing directly into the gas stream before before turning on the sampling pump.
+Position the nozzle at the first traverse point and rotate the nozzle until the tip is pointing directly into the gas stream before turning an the sampling pump.
 Immediately start the pump and adjust the flow to isokinetic conditions.